 Occasion: Anniversary/Engagement/Gift/Party/Wedding/Valentine’s day/Christmas Day

 Jewelry designers who sold to Hollywood were also inspired by the modernistic Art Deco movement for design inspiration.
 The industrialization of the world at that time inspired the designers to combine edges and a splash of color to contrast the plain color of diamonds.

 But it wasn’t always diamonds.
 Earrings made of other gems were also available.
-Since earrings are not as visible as bracelets and necklaces since it can be partly hidden by the hair, designers created earrings with more color to grab attention.
+Since earrings are not as visible as bracelets and necklaces since they can be partly hidden by the hair, designers created earrings with more color to grab attention.
 Art deco earrings were great at separating colors.

 In the 1950s, art deco had a comeback.
 Bursts of color were again contrasted with white metal and/or diamonds or rhinestones, but designs have been more inclined with the natural than the geometric, like curled leaves, shells and flowers.
-Earrings feature lines that are more open and fluid, and often bends to the shape of the earlobe.
-This type of earrings were boldly elegant, still showing off inspirations that shout Hollywood glamour.
+Earrings feature lines that are more open and fluid and often bends to the shape of the earlobe.
+This type of earrings was boldly elegant, still showing off inspirations that shout Hollywood glamour.

 Pearls were also popular during that time and are still favored by a lot of women until today.
-During the 1920s, Chanel made the long stands of pearls trendy once again, and the style has remained for decades.
-Strands of pearls are typical for necklaces, but when used for earrings, it is usually in a form of stud or combined with platinum and rhinestones, diamonds or other gems.
-Nothing have changed much in the form of pearl earrings – it still gives off that subtly elegant look up to this day.
+During the 1920s, Chanel made the long strands of pearls trendy once again, and the style has remained for decades.
+Strands of pearls are typical for necklaces, but when used for earrings, it is usually in a form of a stud or combined with platinum and rhinestones, diamonds or other gems.
+Nothing has changed much in the form of pearl earrings – it still gives off that subtly elegant look up to this day.

 Where to Buy

 Mariell CZ and Pearl Drop Vintage Wedding Dangle Earrings